-- Top side is active, all operations will apply to the Top side. - Pottom side is active, all operations will apply to the Bottom side.
+- L Top side is active, all operations will apply to the Top side. - The section will apply to the Bottom side.

 Note: The rulers that border the 2D View are colored to provide a handy visual indicator as to which side is currently active.
 An Orange background indicates that the Bottom side is currently active and any drawing or toolpaths are associated with the Bottom Side of your design.